zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 ## Case Conversion Library

-I placed added these case-conversion utilities into [my JavaScript repository](https://github.com/zellwk/javascript/tree/master/convert-case).
+I have added the case-conversion utilities into [my JavaScript repository](https://github.com/zellwk/javascript/tree/master/convert-case).
 You can grab them if you want them :)